Liverpool’s Regeneration is driving up property prices.

 If you were to visit Liverpool 10 years ago, most people would say that the city today is barely recognisable.
 The extent of which the city has transformed is quite amazing.
-Throughout the 1990's Liverpool was one of the most deprived cities regarding funding.
+In this article we take a closer look at the extent of the regeneration and outline some of the key projects proposed and already underway in Liverpool, that are destined to have a favourable effect on Liverpool’s property market.
+Throughout the 1990’s Liverpool was one of the most deprived cities regarding funding.
 Whilst neighbouring cities such as Manchester enjoyed significant investment, Liverpool was mostly ignored, and its reputation emerged mainly from political uncertainty and strikes.
 Fast forward 15 years the story was somewhat different.
-New leadership, significant investment from property developer's into its regeneration as well as winning the European City of Culture has breathed new life into Liverpool.
+New leadership, significant investment from property developer’s into its regeneration as well as winning the European City of Culture has breathed new life into Liverpool.

 Liverpool Vision, the company spearheading much of the regeneration taking place in Liverpool is Liverpool Vision.
 Having completed a number of regeneration projects in the past some of which are listed below, the organisation also has a number of big projects planned in the future with Liverpool set to benefit from a further £6bn investment over the five years and that’s not mentioning the circa £5bn invested previously up to now on projects such as: